1990 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Rare 1990 Dime Error List

-While the 1990 Roosevelt dime was produced in massive quantities exceeding 1.8 billion pieces, a small percentage escaped quality control with notable minting errors that significantly increase their value beyond face value.
+While the 1990 Roosevelt dime was produced in massive quantities exceeding 1.8 billion pieces combined across Philadelphia and Denver, a small number escaped quality control with notable minting errors that significantly increase their value.

 1. Off-Center Strike Errors

-An off-center strike happens when the coin’s blank metal piece, called a planchet, is not perfectly in the center when the minting press hits it, causing part of the coin’s design to be missing.
-The value depends directly on the percentage of misalignment—the more dramatic the offset, the higher the premium.
+An off-center strike happens when the coin’s blank metal piece — called a planchet — is not properly centered under the dies when the press strikes, so part of the design is missing or shifted.
+Value depends directly on the percentage of misalignment: the more dramatic the offset while the date remains fully visible, the higher the premium.

-Values for these coins usually top out at around $20, though pristine examples with full striking details may achieve higher premiums.
+Values for these coins typically reach around $20 for average examples, though pristine pieces with full striking detail and obvious visual impact may achieve higher premiums from error specialists.

 Where to Sell Your 1990 Dime?

-Whether you’re selling a single high-grade specimen or an entire collection of 1990 dimes, choosing the appropriate venue maximizes your return.
+Whether you’re selling a single high-grade specimen or an entire collection of 1990 dimes, choosing the right venue maximizes your return.
+Heritage Auctions and Stack’s Bowers Galleries are the leading auction houses for certified Roosevelt dime rarities, while eBay and online dealer platforms work well for more common examples.

 Check out now: Best Places To Sell Coins Online (Pros & Cons)